Mortgage Support

 Exceptionally the Department may award the supplement where the amount of the interest payable exceeds the Department’s assessment of what is reasonable.
 This is payable for a maximum of 12 months.

-There are disqualifications for mortgage interest supplement as follows:
+There were disqualifications for mortgage interest supplement as follows:

 - unlawfully present in the State

-- the applicant is a resident in an institution for more than 13 weeks.
+- the applicant has been a resident in an institution for more than 13 weeks.

-Family income settlement, reasonable travelling and childcare, expenses and childcare allowance payable on Solas training courses are not taken into account in considering gross household means above of €317.43 per week.
+Family income settlement, reasonable travelling and childcare, expenses and childcare allowance payable on Sola’s training courses are not taken into account in considering gross household means above €317.43 per week.

-Under these arrangements applicants may continue to receive 75 percent of mortgage interest supplement during the first year of employment, 50 percent in the second and 25 in the third and fourth year of employment.
+Under these arrangements, applicants may continue to receive 75 per cent of the mortgage interest supplement during the first year of employment, 50 per cent in the second and 25 in the third and fourth years of employment.
 The retention arrangements apply to persons unemployed for 12 months who return to full-time employment provided household income does not exceed €317.43 per month.

 - income from employment